 In simple terms, it doesn't always matter if someone who works with/for you isn't on your payroll as a permanent employee.
 If it can be argued that, to all intents and purposes, you're their employer, their welfare is your responsibility.

-Perhaps to make the point, HMRC uses a very broad definition of 'employee'.
+Perhaps to make the point, the HSE uses a very broad definition of 'employee'.
 For example, you might be surprised to learn that all these are considered employees:

 - Temps and seasonal staff